-This project aims to determine if administration of steroids via bioencapsulation is an efficient method for sex inversion of carnivorous species of fish in aquaculture.
-This technique offers the advantage that the larvae of such species strongly prefer live food over artificial diets.
-To determine accumulation of estradiol (E2) and trenbolone acetate (TA) in Artemia (brineshrimp), we immersed nauplii in solutions containing 1,000 mg l-1 of steroid.
-The steroid was dissolved in ethanol to a concentration of 1 mg ml-1 and then added to the water.
-Controls were immersed in water containing only the ethanol vehicle.
+Oregon Cooperative Fish and Wildlife Research Unit Biological Resources Division-US Geological Survey Department of Fisheries and Wildlife Oregon State University Corvallis, Oregon, USA reversing such species because the larvae strongly prefer live food compared to artificial diets.
+To determine whether steroids could accumulate in Artemia, nauplii were immersed in solutions containing 2,500 \g l-1 of either estradiol (E2) or trenbolone acetate (TA).
+Steroids were dissolved in ethanol (1 mg ml-1) and then added to the water.
+Controls were immersed in water containing ethanol vehicle only.
 Each treatment consisted of three replicates.
-Water samples (50 ml) from glass jars containing Artemia spp. nauplii were collected at 0, 2, 4, 6, 12, 16, 20, and 24 h.
-Nauplii were washed in nanopure water and dried, and samples were frozen (-20°C) and preserved until processing.
-All samples were extracted using ether, and the concentration of steroid was determined by radioimmunoassay for E2 or high performance liquid chromatography for TA.
-Immediately after addition of the steroid, nauplii had E2 concentrations greater than 1,500 pg g-1 and TA concentrations greater than 2,000 pg g-1.
-The nauplii treated with E2 had 5,500 pg g-1 at 2 h, remained at that level until 6 h, and then accumulated more estrogen to reach a concentration of 7,000 pg g-1 at 12 h; this concentration remained until 24 h.
-A similar pattern was observed when TA was used; however, at 24 h, concentrations declined to 5,000 pg g-1.
-Controls showed background levels.
-Our results indicate that Artemia spp. readily accumulates steroids and can be used for sexinversion purposes.
-We are currently evaluating the efficacy of bioencapsulated steroids for sex inversion.
+Water samples (50 ml) from glass jars containing Artemia nauplii were collected at 0, 2, 4, 6, 12, 16, 20, and 24 h.
+Nauplii were washed in nanopure water and dried, and samples were frozen (-20°C) and preserved until processed.
+All samples were extracted using ether, and the concentration of steroids were determined by radioimmunoassay (E2) or High Performance Liquid Chromatography (HPLC, TA).
+Immediately after addition of steroids, nauplii contained > 1,500 ng g-1 of E2 and > 2,000 ng g-1 of TA.
+The nauplii treated with E2 contained 5,500 ng g-1 at 2 h, remained at that level until 6 h, and then reached a concentration of 7,000 ng g-1 at 12 h, which remained until 24 h.
+A similar pattern was observed when TA was used; however, at 24 h concentrations declined to 5,000 ng g-1.
+TA concentrations in Artemia nauplii enriched with highly unsaturated fatty acids (HUFA) ranged between 500 and 800 ng g-1.
+Despite these large differences in steroid concentrations between HUFA enriched and non-enriched Artemia, both methods resulted in significant sex inversion of fish fry.
+Both Nile tilapia and mojarra castarrica fry were masculinized (> 90% males) after being fed TA-enriched nauplii for 20 and 45 d, respectively.
+Tropical gars were also feminized (> 60% females) when fry were fed E2-enriched Artemia nauplii.
+It appears that bioencapsulation of steroids into Artemia nauplii is an efficient method for sex inversion of fish.